jjlee/rescript-mode/README.md

 ### Type Information

-The configuration above enables `lsp-ui-doc-mode`, because that's the only way I know to get useful type information with this LSP server and `lsp-mode.el`.
-There may be other ways I don't know about.

-With `lsp-ui-doc-mode`, hovering with the mouse or moving point to some code should give a popup like this:
+The configuration above enables `lsp-ui-doc-mode`.
+Hovering with the mouse or moving point to some code should give a popup like this:

 ![Type information](./typeinfo.png)

+Here are some other ways to see type information if you don't like it popping up
+automatically:

-If you don't like it popping up automatically, you can leave `lsp-ui-doc-mode` off and just use `lsp-ui-doc-glance` every time you want to see it.
+* You can leave `lsp-ui-doc-mode` off and just use `lsp-ui-doc-glance` every time you want to see it.
+* You can use `lsp-describe-thing-at-point` to see the type in a window instead of in a popup overlay.

 ### Completion